We are improving UW by forming our union

 Additionally, SEIU has also been a champion of Women’s rights, Immigrant rights, and LGBTQ+ rights.
 Furthermore, both the SEIU 925 contract for UW classified staff and the 925 contract for professional staff at IHME include non-discrimination clauses as well as grievance procedures for addressing violations of the terms of the contract, including cases of discrimination and harassment.

-I am adviser and also a supervisor.
-Can I join our union?
+I am an Adviser and also a Supervisor.
+Can I join our Union?

 Yes!
 We are building a Union of united professional staff and supervising staff who advise students.
 As a Union, we hope to transform the UW into a healthy work environment that fully includes the staff who make it run in its decision-making!

-Classified staff are in a completely separate bargaining unit from advisers, so if you only supervise classified staff, you will be part of our non-supervisory bargaining unit.
-If you are at the “first level” of supervision – meaning that you supervise other advisers, but none of them supervise anyone else – then you will be part of our supervisory bargaining unit.
+Advising staff who only supervise classified staff or students will be part of our "non-supervisory bargaining unit."
+This is because Classified staff and students are in a completely separate legal categories from pro-staff advisers.
+If you are at the “first level” of supervision – meaning that you supervise other advisers, but none of them supervise anyone else – then you are likely eligible to be part of our Supervisory Bargaining Unit.
 (See RCW 41.56.021 for exceptions.)

 Why do supervisors need a union?